 "Hush, you," Michiru murmured, the faintest blush staining her cheeks.
 "I'm not in the least bit narcissistic."

 "Your talisman is a mirror," Rei replied flatly, admiring a heart-shaped ruby hanging against the wall as the group moved deeper into the cave.

 "Yes, a mirror that should be showing me my planet crystal."
 Her annoyance leaked into her cultured voice as Michiru stopped in the center of the room, teal eyes narrowed in annoyance.
 "There must be a way to locate the crystal."

 Ami shrugged and waved her hand in a circle.
 "This treasury had to be a place that Yuuka loved, if she is anything like you.
 She probably came here to talk with Poseidon and Amphitrite, and she certainly was an artist like you.
 Perhaps if we can understand her, we can determine the method for locating your crystal."

 Michiru found a section of reflective wall not covered in gems and leaned against it, staring into her mirror.
 "I suppose that could help.
-I suppose Haruka has told you about how my power works."
+I imagine Haruka has told you about how my power works."

 "She says you mirror your opponent," Rei replied, waving one hand in Minako's vague direction.
 "When you were fighting Minako, she explained that you can copy someone's emotions and desires as well as their moves."